orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 ## Showcase: tracking people on escalators to drive beautiful real-time generative graphics in retail spaces

-The above is a tutorial/guide using NVIDIA Jetson a single ZED camera.

 There is a larger commercial project called Infinite Dreams.
 The full project uses 4 ZED cameras and RTX GPU.
 I contributed the Computer Vision consulting while variable.io wrote beautiful custom generative graphics and simulations.
 The position of people on escalators tracked by ZED cameras acts as an input intot the cloth simulation driving the realtime graphics/simulation.

+The above is a tutorial/guide using NVIDIA Jetson a single ZED camera.
+It demonstrates it's perfectly feasible to run the project on such device (making better use of space and especially energy).

-Thank you Daniel, Joanne, Adam, Ed and the full team at Hirsch & Mann for the opportunity.
+Thank you Daniel, Martin, Joanne, Adam, Ed and the full team at Hirsch & Mann for the opportunity.

 Thank you Marcin and Damien for your patience and making such beautiful work.